 Cory Way is Associate Dean for Student Affairs and Dean of Students at SIPA.
 He was formerly an award-winning Lecturer on Sociology at Harvard University, the Kirkland House Dean at Harvard College, and Affiliated Faculty at Harvard Law School's Centre on the Legal Profession.

 Way holds a doctorate from Oxford and is a licensed attorney who has practiced both litigation and corporate law at Sullivan & Cromwell in New York and Zuckerman Spaeder in Washington, DC.
-While in law practice he maintained an active pro bono practice, most recently winning political asylum for a Rwanda genocide survivor whose entire family had been murdered; his work on this novel case earned a pro bono award from the Washington Lawyers’ Committee for Civil Rights.
+While in law practice he maintained an active pro bono practice, most recently winning political asylum for a Rwanda genocide survivor; his work on this novel case earned a pro bono award from the Washington Lawyers’ Committee for Civil Rights.